Run-Time Software Modeling

 In addition, using model reference, variant, and data management capabilities, you can build your components for maximal reuse within an application and even across multiple software frameworks.
 Complemented by the Simulink platform for simulating large compositions and the capabilities of Embedded Coder® for producing custom code for your software frameworks, you will have a full range of capabilities to specify, elaborate, test, and validate your software components.
 Explore the Related Features videos to learn more about the capabilities Simulink provides.

-Introduction to with Simulink Run-Time Software Modeling helps you implement large-scale run-time systems by defining the components in a composition, simulating and testing them, generating code, and integrating the code into a larger system.
+How to Model Run-Time Software with Simulink Run-Time Software Modeling helps you implement large-scale run-time systems by defining the components in a composition, simulating and testing them, generating code, and integrating the code into a larger system.

-Part 2: Partitioning and Scheduling with Export Functions Partition and schedule models with the Export Function modeling style to integrate functions into your software environment easily and have a clear mapping from model to code.
+How to Partition and Schedule with Export Functions in Simulink Partition and schedule models with the Export Function modeling style to integrate functions into your software environment easily and have a clear mapping from model to code.

-Part 3: Combining Modeling Styles with Schedulable Components Rate-based subsystems can be partitioned and scheduled as well, allowing you to combine modeling styles with schedulable components.
+How to Combine Modeling Styles with Schedulable Components in Simulink Rate-based subsystems can be partitioned and scheduled as well, allowing you to combine modeling styles with schedulable components.